 Magna cum laude

-A second-generation native of Los Angeles, founder and principal Ed Ogosta brings seventeen years of architectural experience to the practice.
+A second-generation native of Los Angeles, founder and principal Ed Ogosta brings nineteen years of architectural experience to the practice.
 Ed takes an active hand in running all aspects of the business at EOA, from initial client contact, through concept design, project management, and construction administration.
 With a broad expertise in institutional, commercial, and residential design, Ed is committed to creating an architecture of clarity that is deeply rooted to its culture, site, and context.

 Prior to EOA, Ed worked for over a decade at several of the most respected architecture firms in Los Angeles.
 From 2006-2011, he served as Associate at Clive Wilkinson Architects, leading numerous international, multimillion-dollar office, cultural, and higher education projects from programming through design and construction, and was instrumental in the firm's operations.
 Prior to that, Ed worked several years as an Architect in the offices of Michael Maltzan Architecture and SPF:architects.
 Among the projects in which Ed played an essential role throughout his career: the UCLA Hammer Museum Billy Wilder Theater, the KCRW public radio + media campus at Santa Monica College, the Getty Villa museum in Malibu, headquarters for Nokia in Helsinki and Macquarie Bank in Sydney, as well as several high-end modern residences.
 Nearly every project with which he has been involved received AIA design awards and was published in major architectural journals.